 Design & Discovery / UI / UX / Product Design

-I have twelve years of digital product design experience working for clients in Boulder, San Francisco, New York, Seattle, Austin, Toronto, Bangalore, and Singapore.
-I work with bootstrapping startups and Fortune 50 companies.Keep talking Let's talk
+Experienced product designer working for clients in Boulder, San Francisco, New York, Seattle, Austin, Toronto, Bangalore, and Singapore.
+I work with bootstrapping startups and Fortune 50 companies—Currently at Verizon working on visible.Keep talking Let's talk

 Designing a native mobile app in Webflow, also works as an interactive prototype on the device (configured as a web application).
 Testing Mapbox styles, interactions etc. and used the same code as a marketing asset for the site using CSS transforms.